EconomistHenson/EconomistHenson/README.md

 - Environment Issues

 💞️ I’m looking to collaborate on
-- issues related to COVID 19
+- Issues related to COVID 19
-- program evaluation issues related to labour market programs
+- Program evaluation issues related to labour market programs
-- use of robots and fake accounts on social media
+- Use of robots and fake accounts on social media
-- environmental issues, particular global warming
+- Environmental issues, particular global warming
-- remote work, in this COVID age it will take a lot to get me into an office
+- Remote work, in this COVID age it will take a lot to get me into an office

 📫 Being in Ottawa for decades, so I am easy to find
 - I am fairly active on social media